casper-network/docs-archive/theory/economics.rst

 ~~~~~~~~~~~

 It is one of the goals of CasperLabs to maintain a certain level of
-predictability for users, in terms of gas prices, and for validators, in terms
+predictability for users in terms of gas prices, and for validators in terms
 of transaction fees.
 Blockchains with unregulated fee markets are
 susceptible to high volatility in transaction fees, which get pushed up as
 demand rises and blocks become full.
-An in-protocol gas price floor, set high
+An in-protocol gas price floor set high
-enough, can reduce this volatility.
+enough can reduce this volatility.
 The price of gas would be prevented from
 falling below a certain value, whereas it can float freely above said value.
 It
 is, however, expected to do so only during unexpectedly high surges, which are
 not expected to happen more than a couple of times a year.